zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Mon Jun 15 2026
+Last update on Tue Jun 16 2026

-**200 day before 2027 ⏱** days before new years
+**199 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Zbot ❤️
+🤖 This README.md is updated with pleasure, by Zbot ❤️
 </section>